open5e/open5e/source/Spellcasting/spells_a-z/m/magnificent-mansion.rst

 The atmosphere is clean, fresh, and warm.

-You can create any floor plan you like, but the space can't exceed 50 cubes, each cube being 10 feet on each side.
+You can create any floor plan you like, but the space can't exceed 50 :ref:`cubes <srd:cube>`, each :ref:`srd:cube` being 10 feet on each side.
 The place is furnished and decorated as you choose.
 It contains sufficient food to serve a nine course banquet for up to 100 people.
 A staff of 100 near transparent servants attends all who enter.
 You decide the visual appearance of